Longing to Know Fully As I Am Fully Known

 — 1 Corinthians 13:12

-But in much of the world, grammar carries relationship itself.
+English has mostly lost that distinction.
+Everyone is simply “you.”
+But in much of the world, grammar still carries relationship.

 — Matthew 6:9

-Older English partially hides the intimacy of this moment from modern readers.
-Words like thou and thy now sound ceremonial because they are archaic.
-Historically, however, they were intimate singular forms used for familiarity and nearness.
-The more distant and public address was actually “you.”
+Older English partially hides the intimacy of this from modern readers.
+Words like thou and thy now sound ceremonial because they are archaic, but historically they belonged to the familiar form of address.
+They were closer to tú than usted, closer to Du than Sie.
+What now sounds elevated was once intimate.

 — Isaiah 6:3